The nitty-gritty details of how we run our nonprofit:

 Section 2.
 Regular Meetings.
 The frequency and dates of regular meetings of the Board of Directors shall be fixed by the Board of Directors, normally at its annual meeting.
 The date, time and place of each meeting shall be stated in the notice of meeting.

 Section 3.
 Special Meetings.
 The Directors shall also meet at any other time to transact special business on the call of the Clerk, by any other officer, or by two Directors.

 Prior to holding a Special Meeting, the Directors must receive written notice of the Special Meeting pursuant to Article IV, Section 4.

 Section 4.
 Notice.
-A written notice of each meeting of the Directors, stating the place, date and time thereof and the purposes for which the meeting is called, shall be delivered to each Director by (a) delivering the notice by hand; (b) mailing it, postage prepaid, to each Director at her or his address as it appears upon the records of the Corporation; or (c) by email to an email address provided to the Secretary by the Director.
+A written notice of each meeting of the Directors, stating the place, date and time thereof and the purposes for which the meeting is called, shall be delivered to each Director by (a) delivering the notice by hand; (b) mailing it, postage prepaid, to each Director at her or his address as it appears upon the records of the Corporation; or (c) by email to an email address provided to the President or Clerk by the Director.

 Written notice for annual and regular meetings shall be received not less than seven (7) days prior to the date of such meetings.

 Notice of any meeting may be waived by any Director before or after the date and time of the meeting.
 Such waiver must be in writing, must be signed by the Director, and must be delivered to the Corporation for inclusion in the minutes or filing with the Corporate records.